-- a "make" tool (as provided with many software development tools) in the case of a software TOE; - a tool ensuring automatically (for example by means of bar codes) that only parts are combined which indeed belong together in the case of a hardware TOE.

-ALC_CMC.4-7 The evaluator shall examine the TOE production support procedures to determine that they are effective in ensuring that a TOE is generated that reflects its implementation representation.

-The production support procedures should describe which tools have to be used to produce the final TOF from the implementation representation in a used to produce the final TOE from the implementation representation in a clearly defined way.
-The conventions, directives, or other necessary constructs are described under ALC_TAT.
+- a "make" tool (as provided with many software development tools) in the case of a software TOE; - a tool ensuring automatically (for example by means of bar codes) that only parts are combined which indeed belong together in the case of a hardware TOE. - ALC\CMC.4-7 The evaluator shall examine the TOE production support procedures to determine that they are effective in ensuring that a TOE is generated that reflects its implementation representation. - The production support procedures should describe which tools have to be used to produce the final TOE from the implementation representation in a clearly defined way.
+The conventions, directives, or other necessary constructs are described under ALC\TAT.